SSWConsulting/SSW.Rules.Content/rules/archive-mailboxes/rule.md

 ❌ Auto-Archive - stored on your computer, not available online (you will lose data!)\
 ✅ Archive Mailboxes - the right solution

 Archive Mailboxes give you 50GB or 1.5TB(!) of extra storage, depending on your licence.
-They are stored in the cloud, and are accessible in the user's email client.
+They are stored in the cloud and are accessible in Outlook on all devices.

 ### Enable Archive Mailboxes

 1. Go to the **[Exchange admin center](https://admin.exchange.microsoft.com/) | Mailboxes**
-2. Select the user you want to enable it for
+2. Select a user
 3. Go to **Others | Manage mailbox archive**
+4. Change **Mailbox archive status** to **Enabled**
-4. (Optional) Add a name - if no name is added, it will default to **Online Archive**
+5. (Optional) Add a name - if no name is added, it will default to **Online Archive**
-5. Click **Save**
+6. Click **Save**

 ![Figure: Exchange admin center | Manage mailbox archive](archive-mailbox.png)